EconLearn

 Price Elasticity of Demand vs Price Elasticity of Supply

 Price Elasticity of Demand and Price Elasticity of Supply are two Elasticity concepts in AP Economics that students often mix up.
-In short: price elasticity of demand is price elasticity of demand measures how responsive quantity demanded is to a change in the good's price.
-Meanwhile, price elasticity of supply is price elasticity of supply measures how responsive the quantity supplied is to a change in price.
+Price elasticity of demand measures how responsive quantity demanded is to a change in the good's price.
+Price elasticity of supply measures how responsive the quantity supplied is to a change in price.
 Here is how they compare side by side.

 Price Elasticity of Demand